Smile-SA/cordova-plugin-websqldatabase-initializer/README.md

 ### Windows Phone (7 & 8)

-  * install the http://smile-sa.github.io/cordova-plugin-websqldatabase/ plugin to enable WebSqlDatabase feature on Windows Phone
+  * check that the http://smile-sa.github.io/cordova-plugin-websqldatabase/ plugin (enabling WebSqlDatabase feature on Windows Phone) has been correctly installed (check that the "plugins/org.smile.websqldatabase.wpdb" directory exists)
   * import "org.smile.websqldatabase" in your main class:

 ```csharp